-- 1. Small Business Enterprise (SBE) and Outreach Programs.
-The IOC accepted two reports from the new Purchasing Services Manager, together covering the period July 1, 2019 through June 30, 2020, and reported out to the Board of Supervisors on July 20 and October 20, 2020.
+1. Small Business Enterprise (SBE) and Outreach Programs.
+The IOC accepted two reports from the new Purchasing Services Manager, together covering the period July 1, 2020 through June 30, 2021, and reported out to the Board of Supervisors on September 21 and October 19, 2021.
 This is a standing referral.
+REFER

-REFER - 2.
-County Financial Audit Program.
+2. County Financial Audit Program.
 Since 2000, the IOC reviews, each February, the annual schedule of audits and best practices studies proposed by the Auditor-Controller.
-The Auditor-Controller's Office presented a report of their 2019 audit work and proposed 2020 Audit Schedule to the IOC on February 10, 2020, which the IOC accepted and approved.
+The Auditor-Controller's Office presented a report of its 2020 audit work and proposed 2021 Audit Schedule to the IOC on February 8, 2021, which the IOC accepted and approved, and reported to the Board on March 2, 2021.
 This is a standing referral.
+REFER

-REFER - 3.
-Annual Report on Fleet Internal Service Fund and Disposition of Low Mileage Vehicles.
+3. Annual Report on Fleet Internal Service Fund and Disposition of Low Mileage Vehicles.
 Each year, the Public Works Department Fleet Manager analyzes the fleet and annual vehicle usage, and makes recommendations to the IOC on the budget year vehicle replacements and on the intra-County transfer of underutilized vehicles, in accordance with County policy.
 In FY 2008/09, following the establishment of an Internal Services Fund (ISF) for the County Fleet, to be administered by Public Works, the Board requested the IOC to review annually the Public Works department report on the fleet and on low-mileage vehicles.
-The IOC received the 2018/19 fleet report on March 11, 2020 and reported out to the Board of Supervisors on March 31, 2020.
+The IOC received the 2019/20 fleet report on March 9, 2021 and reported out to the Board of Supervisors on March 23, 2021.
 This is a standing referral.
+REFER

-REFER - 4.
-Local Bid Preference Program.
+4. Local Bid Preference Program.
 In 2005, the Board of Supervisors adopted the local bid preference ordinance to support small local businesses and stimulate the local economy, at no additional cost to the County.
 Under the program, if the low bid in a commodities purchase is not from a local vendor, any responsive local vendor who submitted a bid over \$25,000 that was within 5% percent of the lowest bid has the option to submit a new bid.
 The local vendor will be awarded if the new bid is in an amount less than or equal to the lowest responsive bid, allowing the County to favor the local vendor but not at the expense of obtaining the lowest offered price.
 Since adoption of the ordinance, the IOC has continued to monitor the effects of the program through annual reports prepared and presented by the Purchasing Agent or designee.
-The IOC received two reports, together covering the period July 1, 2019 through June 30, 2020, and reported out to the Board of Supervisors on July 20 and October 20, 2020.
+The IOC received two reports, together covering the period July 1, 2020 through June 30, 2021, and reported out to the Board of Supervisors on September 21 and October 19, 2021.
 This is a standing referral.
-REFER
+REFER it would conduct interviews for At Large seats on the following bodies: Retirement Board, Fire Advisory Commission, Integrated Pest Management Advisory Committee, Planning Commission, Treasury Oversight Committee, and the Fish & Wildlife Committee, as well as other advisory bodies as the need should arise; and that screening and nomination to fill At Large seats on all other eligible bodies would be delegated to each body or a subcommittee thereof.

 5. Advisory Body Recruitment.
 On December 12, 2000, the Board of Supervisors approved a policy on the process for recruiting applicants for selected advisory bodies of the Board.
 This policy requires an open recruitment for all vacancies to At Large seats appointed by the Board.
-The IOC made a determination that it would conduct interviews for At Large seats on the following bodies: Retirement Board, Fire Advisory Commission, Integrated Pest Management Advisory Committee, Planning Commission, Treasury Oversight Board, and the Fish & Wildlife Committee, as well as other advisory bodies as the need should arise; and that screening and nomination to fill At Large seats on all other eligible bodies would be delegated to each body or a subcommittee thereof.
+The IOC made a determination that